-In order to participate in the Echocardiography Program, students must be in good health, free from communicable diseases, and physically and emotionally capable of performing all of the required responsibilities of clinical experiences and meeting program objectives (See List of Technical Standards).
+In order to participate in the Diagnostic Medical Sonography Program, students must be in good health, free from communicable diseases, and physically and emotionally capable of performing all of the required responsibilities of clinical experiences and meeting program objectives (See List of Technical Standards).
 Additionally, students must meet the health requirements of affiliated sites in accordance with clinical affiliate agreements and/or clinical affiliate policies.
 Students are expected to provide a safe level of patient care and must understand that the welfare of the patient supersedes the special needs of the student.

 A health report consisting of a medical history, immunization records, and a physical examination is required of each student accepted to the program.
-The health report "shall be of sufficient scope to ensure that no person shall assume duties unless free from a health impairment which is of the potential risk to patients or personnel or which might interfere with the performance of their duties, including the habituation or addiction to depressants, stimulants, narcotics, alcohol or other drugs or substances which may alter the individual's behavior."
+The health report "shall be of sufficient scope to ensure that no person shall assume duties unless free from a health impairment which is of potential risk to patients or personnel or which might interfere with the performance of duties, including the habituation or addiction to depressants, stimulants, narcotics, alcohol or other drugs or substances which may alter the individual's behavior."
 (New York State Department of Health Code 405.3 [b] [10]).
-Health requirements are listed in the below table, and due date requirements will be distributed by the Program Students are required to submit and maintain compliance with the following: Health requirements are listed in the below table, and due distributed by the Program.
+Health requirements are listed in the below table, and due date requirements will be distributed by the Clinical Coordinator.

+Students are required to submit and maintain compliance of the following: Health requirements are listed in the below table, and due date requirements will be distributed by the Clinical Coordinator.